-If the defects have not been corrected by the end of the first sixty day abatement period and it is determined that the defects are the responsibility of the owner, the HMHA Staff will terminate the HAP contract and advise the family to look for another unit.
+Suppose the defects have not been corrected by the end of the first sixty day abatement period, and it is determined that the defects are the responsibility of the owner.
+In that case, the HMHA Staff will terminate the HAP contract and advise the family to look for another unit.

-If the unit does not meet the HQS for tenant reasons, and the defects have not been corrected by the end of the initial correction period, the HAP contract and the family's participation in HCVP will terminate.
+Suppose the unit does not meet the HQS for tenant reasons, and the defects have not been corrected by the end of the initial correction period.
+In that case, the HAP contract and the family's participation in HCVP will terminate.